rav3ndust/nsbarriers/README.md

 I would also like to thank Steven Black and Luke Smith for a few of their lists, which have been included in this project.

+Thanks to Ryoko Umbra for helping with the icon designs for NSbarriers.

 NSbarriers is a fork of "dyi-adblocker" by Adrian Stoll.

 NSbarriers is created and maintained by rav3ndust.